phamhongviet/phamhongviet.github.io/cv.md

 - Significantly improve the on-premise application packaging with KOTS (including preflight tests, support bundle generation, and the application definition)
 - Load test the on-premise application and create a resource capacity estimation calculator as a reference for customers
 - Control cloud computing cost
+  - Reduced Aurora database costs by 50% through query optimization and performance tuning
+  - Achieved 80% reduction in EC2 costs by implementing autoscaling, right-sizing instances, and leveraging spot instances

 ### Timo digital banking (05/2017 - 02/2022)